Martello Castle in Lake Borgne is a renowned inshore fishing spot but, if you went there, you would find no castle, just a pile of bricks.

 If you see birds diving on shrimp then it’s pretty much guaranteed that you’re going to catch a limit of speckled trout.

 Either way, don’t wait for some chump on Facebook to tell you when to go fish Martello Castle in Lake Borgne.
 That’s what fishermen do.
-Be an angler and go without anything holding your hand.
+Be an angler and go without anyone holding your hand.

 Using social media for fishing intel isn't that great, anyway.
 Just learn how to fish the conditions and build a reliable angler's network!